forthrightla/joshwrightlac/index.md

       had the pleasure to work with.
 He would be a great addition to any team. '
   - author: 'Clair Whitmer, Head of Consumer Experience at Make:'
     avatar: "/images/clair.jpeg"
     content: 'Josh is a true team-player.
-During the time we worked together, he demonstrated real resiliency as the product he worked on went through start-up growing pains.
 He''s not about about just trying to out-creative the next designer, but really listens to the user and uses his powers of observation for good. '
   - author: Girmant Ragus, Sr Creative Director at LegalZoom
     avatar: "/images/girmant.jpeg"
     content: Josh is great - period!
 He's very detail oriented and extremely capable